katsully/fundamentals-of-computation/Class01/README.md

 ASCII is an abbreviation for *American Standard Code for Information Interchange*.
 It's a character-encoding scheme used to represent text in a computer.
 Each ASCII character can be stored in a single byte because it's represented by a decimal number within the range of 0-255.
 The image below shows the ASCII character table.
 Each character is represented by a decimal number, which is in turn stored in binary as a combination of 8 bits.
 For example, the lowercase 'a' is represented in decimal as 97.
 This would be stored in a single byte of memory as the binary number 1100001.

+*Note that ASCII is only used for the English language.
+Unicode uses between 8 and 32 bits of data to represent characters from a more diverse group of languages.*

 Below is a table showing the mapping of ASCII characters to their decimal representation. [![Image of Yaktocat](https://camo.githubusercontent.com/c267688163f9434ec46f719f31c47038724e59d485a91a371fe63e76305062a4/687474703a2f2f7777772e617363696963686172732e636f6d2f5f736974655f6d656469612f61736369692f61736369692d63686172732d6c616e6473636170652e6a7067)](https://camo.githubusercontent.com/c267688163f9434ec46f719f31c47038724e59d485a91a371fe63e76305062a4/687474703a2f2f7777772e617363696963686172732e636f6d2f5f736974655f6d656469612f61736369692f61736369692d63686172732d6c616e6473636170652e6a7067)

 ## Memory

-If you work with, or even on, a computer, there's a good chance you've heard someone refer to its 'memory', but what exactly does that mean?
+If you work with a computer, there's a good chance you've heard someone refer to its 'memory', but what exactly does that mean?
 At this point it's important to make the distinction between 'memory' and 'storage'.
 Your computer's hard disk drive (HDD) is a data storage device.
 Traditional HDDs use rigid rapidly rotating discs covered with magnetic material.
 Magnetic heads on moving actuator arms read and write data to these discs.
-'Saving' a file on your computer's hard drive involves the moving actuator arms writing data to the disc by magnetising specific 'sectors' on the disc iteslf.
+'Saving' a file on your computer's hard drive involves the moving actuator arms writing data to the disc by magnetizing specific 'sectors' on the disc itself.
 This 'permanent' storage is known as non-volatile memory.
 The term 'non-volatile' refers to the fact that the data is retained, even after the HDD is powered off.
-Anoter form of storage happens in *flash memory*.
+Another form of storage happens in *flash memory*.
 Portable storage devices like USB drives make use of flash memory and are referred to as Solid State Drives ( SSD ).
 SSDs make use of semiconductor chips, rather than magnetic media, to store data.

 Perhaps you've heard the term 'RAM', but perhaps not.
 RAM stands for 'Random Access Memory' and is more often than not the specific form of memory people are referring to when they talk about a computer's 'memory'.
 For instance, if you're looking to buy a new laptop, one of the first things you look for in the specification is its memory, ie. how many gigabytes ( GB ) of RAM does it have.
-Well why is this important?
+Why is this important?
 By it's very nature, accessing your computer's RAM is incredibly fast!
 The reason for this is inferred from it's name, ie. 'random access'.
-RAM is a form of integrated circuit ( remember those? ).
+RAM is a form of integrated circuit.
 RAM's speed is a result of the fact that data can be read and/or written at the same speed no matter where in the memory the data is stored.
 Read/Write speeds of storage like HDDs depends very much on the data's physical location on the disc.
 Okay, now we know what RAM is, but what do we do with it?

 When you double click an executable file on your computer ( for example a .exe file on Windows, or an application on Mac OSX ), or you run a sketch that you've created in something like p5.js, processing, openFrameworks, or Cinder, your computer allocates it a large chunk of contiguous ( meaning sequential ) memory in your RAM.
 In a physical sense we can think of this as n-number of sequential transisors set aside to store n-bytes of data ( the size is of which determined by your computer at runtime ).
 We can think of this conceptually as a 'block' of memory.
 Now, the important thing to understand here is that your computer keeps track of the location of where every byte of data is stored.
 It does this using something called a memory *address*.
 You can think of it as being analogous to your street address where you live.
 You can give someone your address, which is essentially just a collection of characters ( remember ASCII ), and they'll know how to find you.
-The location of each byte in memory has a physical address ( that looks something like this **0x101d00a70** ), which tells the computer where to look for that specific piece of data.
+The location of each byte in memory has a physical address ( that looks something like this **0x101d00a70** <-- there's hexadecimal again! ), which tells the computer where to look for that specific piece of data.
 So how do we store information at one of these addresses?
 We do this using *variables*.

 ## Variables

 A variable essentially represents a piece of data that is stored at a specific location in your computers physical memory.
 If you think about it, you can change the value of the variable, but the variable name itself remains unchanged.
 In the same way, think about the house or apartment that you currently live in, the address never changes, but over the years the occupants change.

-In most languages (not javascript), you need to tell the computer what *type* of variable you want.
+In most languages (not python), you need to tell the computer what *type* of variable you want.
 This is the key difference between **Static Typing** and **Dynamic Typing**.

 - Static Typing is where the type is bound to a variable.
 Types are checked at compile time.
 Java, C++, and C are static typed languages.
   - In Java, for example
     `String s = "text";`
     s will be a string forever.
 We can change "text" to something different or assign it to null, but s will never be an int or a boolean.
 - Dynamic Typing is where the type is bound to the value.
 Types are checked at run time.
 Javascript, PHP, and Python are dynamically typed languages.
-  - In Javascript, for example
+  - In JavaScript, for example

 ```
 var a = "text";